HOLT SCHOOL OF FINE ART

 Community Liaison / Instructor

-I was born in Asheville NC to a family of artists.
-Though being a digital media major at UNCC, I have a special love for fibers art and textiles.
-My original major was in fashion and textile design!
-In that time I became interested in the intersection of digital and physical art.
-Other than doing art I love playing with my cat named "Adobe Photoshop" and dog "Moro."
+Bex Jones was born in Asheville NC to a family of artists.
+They obtained their Bachelors of Fine Arts with a concentration in Digital media in 2021.
+In that time they became interested in the intersection of digital and physical art.
+Their art consists of vast landscapes containing the mountains that they came from.
+Other than doing art they love playing with their cats named "Adobe Photoshop", and "Midna" as well as their dog "Moro."

 I'm a self taught artist and, to me, being self taught means I've learned from books, other artists, videos and of course, trial and error.
 I've worked in pencil, colored pencil, watercolor and acrylic painting, which is what I have focused on for the past 18 years.
 I would say my art has been greatly influenced by my time in the American Southwest, which has a large population of artists, thousands of galleries and a huge art market.
 Amando Pena, R. C. Gorman, Georgia O'Keefe and the early Taos Art Colony masters like Bert Phillips, Ernest Blumenschein and Joseph Henry Sharp are some of my favorites.
 The wide open landscapes of the southwest, the Native American and Hispanic cultural influences and the bright colors popular in southwestern art can all be seen in my work.